What is persistent depressive disorder (PDD)?

 PDD can be treated with an antidepressant medicine.
 This type of medicine helps relieve depression.
 Antidepressants don’t cause people to feel “high,” and they are not habit-forming.

 Sometimes there are side effects from stopping antidepressant medicine suddenly.
 If you want to stop taking your medicine, talk to your doctor first.
-Your doctor can help you avoid side effects from stopping your medicine too quickly.

 Should I see a counselor too?